-Subject: Detail: Delegated by: Delegated to: Homelessness Cases In accordance with the Council's stated policies and guidelines on homelessness, to deal with all such cases under the Housing Act 1985 (applications for accommodation, etc.).
-Executive Committee Executive Director Planning & Regeneration, Regulatory and Housing / Head of Housing / Housing Options Manager / Housing Options Officers Notices of Possession Proceedings / Notices to Quit In respect of dwelling houses let under secure tenancies: to serve Notices of Possession Proceedings or Notices to Quit and to refer cases to the Principal Solicitor to institute and complete proceedings for possession.
-Executive Committee Executive Director Planning & Regeneration, Regulatory and Housing/ Head of Housing / Tenancy Manager / Income, Recovery and Welfare Manager Warrants of Possession To sanction applications for Warrants of Possession in above cases.
-Executive Committee Executive Director Planning & Regeneration, Regulatory and Housing / Head of Housing Demotion of Tenancies To sanction the demotion (= loss of security of tenure) of tenancies.
-Executive Committee Head of Housing
+Subject: Detail: Delegated by: Delegated to: Homelessness Cases In accordance with the Council's stated policies and guidelines on homelessness, to deal with all such cases under the Housing Act 1985, the Housing Act 1996, the Homelessness Act 2002 and the Homelessness Reduction Act 2017 (applications for accommodation, etc.).
+Executive Committee Head of Housing Services / Housing Options Manager / Housing Options Officers Notices of Possession Proceedings / Notices to Quit In respect of dwelling houses let under secure tenancies: to serve Notices of Possession Proceedings or Notices to Quit and to refer cases to the Principal Solicitor to institute and complete proceedings for possession.
+Executive Committee Head of Housing Services / Tenancy Manager / Income, Recovery and Welfare Manager Warrants of Possession To sanction applications for Warrants of Possession in above cases.
+Executive Committee Head of Housing Services Demotion of Tenancies To sanction the demotion (= loss of security of tenure) of tenancies.
+Executive Committee Head of Housing Services